 The merge (or integration) between the two programs occurs when students select their CSE Technical Electives for the bachelor’s program.
-Two of the technical electives will double count toward the 30-hour master’s degree, the third double counted course will be either CSE 420 or CSE 434 (in addition to applying toward the 120-hour bachelor’s degree).
-Once the bachelor’s degree is completed, students will need an additional 20 credit hours to earn the master’s degree.
+Two of the technical electives will double count toward the 30-hour master’s degree, the third double counted course will be either CSE 520 in place of CSE 420 or CSE 434 (in addition to applying toward the 120-hour bachelor’s degree).
+Once the bachelor’s degree is completed, students will need an additional 21 credit hours to earn the master’s degree.

 *Courses can only be eligible for double counting after acceptance into the 4+1.

 Students interested in this program must meet the following eligibility requirements to be considered for admission:

 - Have a cumulative ASU GPA of 3.0 or higher.